Moving Manufacturing

 Strengthened government relations

-Enhanced our collaborative relationships with organizations focused on government advocacy such as the Dayton Chamber, the Ohio Manufacturers’ Association, the National Association of Manufacturers, the Coalition for Prosperous America, US Made, National Federation of Independent Businesses, and the US Global Leadership Coalition
+Enhanced our collaborative relationships with organizations focused on government advocacy such as the Dayton Area Chamber of Commerce, the Ohio Manufacturers’ Association, the National Association of Manufacturers, and the Dayton Region Military Collaborative

 Served on the following schools’ advisory committees to advocate for skills needed by manufacturer members: